TheOdinProject/curriculum/nodeJS/express/using_psql.md

 main().catch((err) => console.error(err));
 ```

-That should be straightforward, we create a users table with `createTable` and populate it with `createUsers`.
+That should be straightforward, we create a `users` table with `createTable` and populate it with `createUsers`.
 Feel free to modify, extend, handle errors, and completely make it your own while basing it on the requirements of the project you're creating.
+Now let's run `node populatedb.js`.

-Now in our application code, we can then do the following:
+After running the `populatedb.js` file we can now use the data we created in our application code:

 ```javascript
 const db = require("./db");